Benjaspet/Ponjo-API/README.md

 </p>

 <p align="center">
-    Countless endpoints, quick response times, and easy-to-parse JSON responses.
+    Countless endpoints, quick response times, and easily parsable JSON responses.
 Integrating utility services into your application has never been easier.
 </p>

 - The Ponjo API has numerous utility endpoints to assist you in creating a flexible, responsive, and productive application.